 merely academic study of magical symbolism may be likened to the analysis of musical scores by a student who does not know that the documents he meticulously annotates are merely indications for the evocation of music from instruments of whose very existence he is ignorant.Kathleen Raine

-This statement from Raine reminds us that much poetry – even lyrical poetry like Yeats wrote – is not about the words per se, but about the images the words evoke.
+This statement from Raine reminds us that much poetry – even lyrical poetry like the kind Yeats wrote – is not about the words per se, but about the images the words evoke.
 Yeats, like many other magicians, believed that the mind’s borders are “ever shifting,” our memories are similarly shifting, and that symbols evoke the one “great mind and memory” that lies behind our many minds and memories.
 He wrote about this in his essay called “Magic” and touches on it in another essay called “The Body of the Father Christian Rosencrux.”

 Raine goes on in her article to highlight the ways in which Yeats borrows archetypal images from the tarot in his poetry, explaining that the tarot images are like “keys” that “awaken their sleeping counterparts in the mind.”